-Semi-structured interviews with primary care physicians revealed that physicians believe telemedicine offers opportunities for improving healthcare access, is well-suited for caring for many medical conditions, and enhances patient care in a variety of ways.
-With its focus on primary care physician experiences with telemedicine visits, this study adds to existing studies that examined perspectives of patients, physician specialists, and physicians interested in implementing telemedicine.5-8,12,13,19 The positive physician perspectives that arose in this study are consistent with literature showing that patients are satisfied with telemedicine visits and believe they are convenient.5,6,12,14,20 The physician perspectives elucidated in this study add to the literature by informing potential strategies for using telemedicine to augment in-person primary care visits, such as by facilitating accurate medication reconciliations and giving physicians a window into patient home lives - thus bringing new meaning to traditional home visits.
-Physician insight into patient home environments via "virtual home visits" can contribute unique information to patient assessments.
-The application of telemedicine to advance care planning can be particularly fruitful, as bringing family members into the conversation results in greater patient-surrogate congruence regarding patient preferences.
-Physician perspectives regarding the utility of telemedicine visits for mental health treatment is consistent with the existing literature showing that telemedicine visits are comparable to face-to-face visits with regard to reliability of clinical assessments and clinical outcomes.
-23-25
+Semistructured interviews with primary care physicians revealed that physicians believe telemedicine offers opportunities for improving health care access, is well suited for caring for many medical conditions, and enhances patient care in a variety of ways.
+With its focus on primary care physician experiences with telemedicine visits, this study adds to existing studies that examined perspectives of patients, physician specialists, and physicians interested in implementing telemedicine.
+5-8,12,13,19 The positive physician perspectives that arose in this study are consistent with literature showing that patients are satisfied with telemedicine visits and believe they are convenient.
+5,6,12,14,20 The physician perspectives elucidated in this study add to the literature by informing potential strategies for using telemedicine to augment in-person primary care visits, such as by facilitating accurate medication reconciliations and giving physicians a window into patient home lives-thus bringing new meaning to traditional home visits.
+Physician insight into patient home environments via virtual home visits can contribute unique information to patient assessments.
+The application of telemedicine to advance care planning can be particularly fruitful because bringing family members into the conversation results in greater patient-surrogate congruence regarding patient preferences.
+Physician perspectives regarding the utility of telemedicine visits for mental health treatment is consistent with the existing literature showing that telemedicine visits are comparable with face-to-face visits with